pingcap/tidb-operator/docs/design-proposals/tidb-stable-scheduling.md

 ### Cannot schedule new pod of TiDB member back to its node if the node does not meet new requirements

-If we upgrade TiDB pods to request more resources, it is possible that its node node may not have enough resources for the new pod.
+If we upgrade TiDB pods to request more resources, it is possible that its node may not have enough resources for the new pod.

 It applies if some other scheduling requirements are changed, e.g.